PostgresApp/PostgresApp/docs/index.md

 	<li id="postico"><a href="https://eggerapps.at/postico/">Postico</a></li>
 </ul>

-[pgAdmin 4](https://www.pgadmin.org) is a feature rich open source PostgreSQL client.
-It has support for almost every feature in PostgreSQL.
+[pgAdmin 4](https://www.pgadmin.org) is a feature-rich open source PostgreSQL client, with support for almost every feature in PostgreSQL.
-The only downside is that the cross-plattform UI really doesn't live up to the expectations of a native Mac app.
+The only downside is that the cross-plattform UI doesn't quite live up to the expectations of a native Mac app.

 [Postico](https://eggerapps.at/postico/) on the other hand, is a very modern Mac app.
 It's made by the same people that maintain Postgres.app, and we think you'll like it!
 We put a lot of effort into making it a joy to use.
-However, it doesn't have the extensive feature set of pgAdmin, and it's a commercial app rather than open source.
+However, it doesn't have the extensive feature set of pgAdmin, and it is available only as a commercial app for purchase.

 Aside from those two options, there are a lot more to choose from!
 Check the documentation for a [list of amazing Mac apps for PostgreSQL](/documentation/gui-tools.html).